Paraguay expedition: Relations with president López

 President López was an irascible, corpulent dictator; furthermore, a micromanager.
 Even so, he is now acknowledged as one of Paraguay's better rulers — a modernizer.
 López was gradually bringing Paraguay out of its long period of isolation.
 Because their country had an insecure history, Paraguayans were said to be xenophobic and touchy.
 In colonial times Paraguay had had to struggle against endemic Indian and Portuguese raids; after its independence, with Brazilian and Buenos Aires bullying.

-19th century Asunción (José Ignacio Garmendia, Museo Roca).
-Paraguay was emerging from isolation.
+López wanted good relations with all foreign powers.
+Yet over the years he had serious conflicts with Brazil, Buenos Aires, Britain, France, and the United States.
+According to Spanish journalist Ildefonso Bermejo, López had a network of police spies whose business was to overhear incautious remarks unflattering to his government.
+Hence most of the foreign diplomatic corps attracted his ire at one time or another; for example, the French consul was overheard to say that López's wife was an Indian who smoked cigars, and so on.
+Sometimes diplomatic relations were broken off; at other times harsh notes were exchanged, Paraguay being quick to take offense.
+According to George Thompson, "López ... got into hot water with all the Powers he had anything to do with.
+He was of a petulant temper, and disliked foreigners generally, though he treated them well".

 Dealing with López called for diplomatic tact and patience; yet the man entrusted with the task was Edward A. Hopkins, whose arrogance began to irritate the President.
 Hopkins "made no secret of his mission to 'civilize' Paraguay".
 Thus, according to John Hoyt Williams, he asked to be made an admiral in the Paraguayan navy.
 He would build a ship to his own design.
 He and a crew of Americans would sail the ship to Buenos Aires and kidnap dictator Rosas.
 "All he needed was 100,000 pesos."
 López was not impressed.